KatVHarris/GravityInfiniteRunnerUnity5/README.md

 # GravityInfiniteRunnerUnity5
-Updating the Game to Use Unity 5
+Updated the Game to Use Unity 5

 Just download or clone to your desktop.
 Runs in Unity 5.2.
 You do not need a kinect or oculus to Control the game.
 The default Controls are.